Dead RV battery issue leaves owner in the dark

 Thanks for writing in.
 It is not uncommon for the batteries to be depleted over a longer period of time, but not that short a time.

-RVs will often have components wired directly to the batteries, bypassing the master switch, like propane gas and carbon monoxide detectors, the memory circuit for a stereo, etc. Most of the time these parasitic loads are less than a couple of amps.
+RVs will often have components wired directly to the batteries, bypassing the master switch.
+Those include propane gas and carbon monoxide detectors, the memory circuit for a stereo, etc. Most of the time these parasitic loads are less than a couple of amps.
 Evidently, something else is going on.

-The first thing to do is check DC voltage at the batteries when the coach is plugged in and when it’s unplugged.
+The first thing to do is to check DC voltage at the batteries when the coach is plugged in and when it’s unplugged.
 This will determine if the converter/charger is operating properly.
 A reading of 12.3 VDC or so is right for a coach that’s been unplugged for, say, an hour.
 When the coach is plugged in, an average of mid to upper 13’s is about right depending on the charger system, and if it’s a multi-stage charger, what stage it’s in.
-If the batteries are not being fully charged while the coach has an outside power source, than this could contribute to the problem
+If the batteries are not being fully charged while the coach has an outside power source, then this could contribute to the problem.

 The next thing to do is, after charging, disconnect the coach from the power source and turn off the battery switch.
 Then, with a DC amp clamp-type meter, you can check the positive leads from the batteries to see what the amp draw on the battery bank is when everything is supposed to be off.
 Be sure to include not only the large cables, but any smaller conductors that are attached to the batteries directly.
 If an amp draw is found, then track it to its source.